faberNovel/pericles/README.md

 ## Installation

-Pericles is a Ruby on Rails project, and currently runs on Ruby v2.3.1.
-Make sure you are using the right version before continuing.
+Pericles is a Ruby on Rails project.
 To get the project up and running, proceed as follows (within the app's directory):

 1. Install the required gems and dependencies:
    ```sh